Nikos' profile picture

 Automated Transformation Towards Secure Scalable Computing Paradigms: Recent trends are pushing developers towards new paradigms of secure and scalable computing—e.g., confidential computing, microservices, serverless computing, and edge computing.
 Transforming a conventional program to leverage these paradigms is a laborious manual process that can lead to suboptimal performance and in many cases even break the program.
 We are developing systems supporting this kind of decomposition and leveraging special hardware capabilities when these are available in the network.

-More info on the website of the ATLAS research group.
+More info on ATLAS web.

 Some Recent Publications